fenago/machine-learning-for-finance/lab_guides/Lab_9.md

 It also has the widest spread of influence.
 Low education levels really drag predictions down, while strong education levels really boost predictions up.
 Marital status is the second most important predictor.
-Interestingly, though, capital losses are important to[]{#id766 .indexterm} the model, but capital gains are not.
+Interestingly, though, capital losses are important to the model, but capital gains are not.

 To dig deeper into the effects of marriage, we have one more tool at our disposal, a dependence plot, which can show the SHAP values of an